×

 When we asked expats what advice they would give a foreigner before buying a property in England, they said...

 "Yes, foreigners are allowed to own property in England.
 Non-UK citizens are able to purchase residential and commercial property in England, as long as they meet certain criteria.
 This includes having the necessary funds to purchase the property, and obtaining the necessary permission from the UK government.
-In addition, foreign buyers may be subject to additional taxes and fees," said one person in UK.
+In addition, foreign buyers may be subject to additional taxes and fees," explained one person living in UK.

 What appliances are typically included in a rental?